johnwaka/johnwaka/README.md

 <h1 align="center"> Hello, I'm John Wakahiu 👋 </h1>

 ### About Me
 I currently work as a Software Test Engineer at Microsoft Testing Center.
 I am mostly using virtualization technologies such as Hyper V and Powershell Scripting.

+I do not create websites.
+I create experiences.
+I create life, joy, happiness.
+Humanity - a better place on the planet.

+I believe in doing something awesome.
+No matter what the project or task is, it is better to do it right.
+The perfect project is not just completed.
+It is done awesomely.

+That's me, I keep things awesome.
+This saves you time and money.

 ## I'm a Web developer, Cloud Engineer, and a Writer!